SwissTPH/AmpSeqAnalysis/README.md

-# AmpSeqAnalysis
+# AmpSeq_pipeline

-Analysis scripts for amplicon sequencing data
+This repository contails all the analysis scripts for amplicon sequencing data.